-Central to the success of BIS Shrapnel is the commitment to our clients.
+Central to the success of BIS Oxford Economics is the commitment to our clients.
 We honour our obligation to respect and protect the privacy of the personal information of individuals with whom we deal, in accordance with the Australian Privacy Principles of the Privacy Amendment (Enhancing Privacy Protection) Act 2012, which took effect in March 2014.

 COLLECTION OF INFORMATION

-BIS Shrapnel collects personal information about you as a result of and in connection with our ongoing business relationship with you (this includes your contact details, your industry interests, the products and services we provide or have provided to you and records of our interactions with you).
+BIS Oxford Economics collects personal information about you as a result of and in connection with our ongoing business relationship with you (this includes your contact details, your industry interests, the products and services we provide or have provided to you and records of our interactions with you).
 Generally we will tell you why we are collecting the information, prior to or when we collect it.
 We do not collect sensitive information (health, political opinions, religious or philosophical beliefs or sexual preferences) about you.

 We usually collect information directly from you, although sometimes we may acquire lists from other sources, both from other companies and documents in the public domain.